Blogs05 May 2025

 Did you know that foxtail millet contains nearly 12g of fibre (per 100g)?
 That’s not all.
 Foxtail millet is also a source of Copper and Chromium and it contains essential vitamins like Vitamin B1, B2, B3 and B5.
 In terms of fatty acids, this millet has palmitic acid, stearic acid, oleic acid and linoleic acid.

-Before we understand if foxtail millet is good for type 2 diabetes, it’s important to clear the basics.
-Let’s start with what type 2 diabetes is and cover concepts like glycemic index and glycemic load.
+Before diving into whether foxtail millet is good for diabetes, it’s important to clear the basics.
+Let’s start by understanding what type 2 diabetes is.

 Type 2 diabetes is a metabolic condition that millions of people suffer from worldwide.
 It’s a chronic condition in which our bodies are unable to use insulin effectively.
 Insulin is a hormone produced in the pancreas.
 It helps the glucose we get from food enter our blood cells to be used for energy.
 When one has type 2 diabetes, they are unable to make or use the insulin produced, which leaves the glucose in the blood which is what causes hyperglycemia.
-If this happens for a long time, the overload of glucose in the blood can cause major damage to other organs and tissues.
+If this happens for a long time, the overload of glucose in the blood can cause major damage to other organs and tissues, and complicate diabetes management.
+Integrating nutrient-rich grains like foxtail millet, known for its low foxtail millet glycemic index, may help in supporting healthier blood sugar levels.

-Now when discussing diabetic-friendly food, you’ll often hear the term ‘Low GI’ when describing some foods that are good for type 2 diabetes patients.
+In discussions around diabetic-friendly grains, the term ‘Low GI’ is frequently used to refer to those that support better blood sugar control in individuals with type 2 diabetes.
 Gl stands for Glycemic Index, which is a scale from 0 to 100 based on how quickly certain foods can raise blood glucose levels in the body.

 Foxtail millet is rich in resistant starch and has a moderate glycemic index (ranging from 50-60) compared to other grains.
 While not many studies have been done on foxtail millet and type 2 diabetes, here is one you should know about.